uol-library/spacefinder-ui/_includes/pages/terms.md

 #### 8.1

 Your right to privacy is important to us.
 The ways in which your personal information may be used when you provide it to us is defined in the Privacy Notice associated with each of our websites which we own and/or operate that you may visit.
-Please review the relevant Privacy Notice which will be clearly marked on each of our websites in line with our <a href="https://comms.leeds.ac.uk/websites/policy-on-privacy-and-cookie-notices/">Policy on Privacy and Cookie Notices</a>.
+Please review the relevant Privacy Notice which will be clearly marked on each of our websites in line with our <a target="external" href="https://comms.leeds.ac.uk/websites/policy-on-privacy-and-cookie-notices/">Policy on Privacy and Cookie Notices</a>.

 #### 8.2